tstillwell/appengine_multiblog/README.md

 and validate that the user is logged in.
 If the user is not logged in or has an expired session, then self.user will return `None`.

-User requests can also be validated by using anti cross-site request forgery (CSRF) tokens.
+User actions can also be validated by using anti cross-site request forgery (CSRF) tokens.

 To use anti-CSRF tokens, pass